xv/touch-cmd-windows/README.md

 Verifying Timestamp Changes
 ---------------------------
 If you need to check a file's timestamps after having called `touch`, I suggest you avoid checking through the Properties dialog of the file (right click &rarr; Properties).
-The reason is that, for whatever reason, opening the dialog will cause the *Accessed* timestamp to be sometimes updated to current time after the dialog is closed.
+For whatever reason, opening the dialog will cause the *Accessed* timestamp to be sometimes updated to current time after the dialog is closed.
 Alternatively, check using PowerShell, through the `Get-Item` cmdlet, or its `gi` alias:
 ```PowerShell
 (gi File).CreationTime
 (gi File).LastAccessTime